-Just for our renter readers (and some of our staff members), we sorted through a bunch of security systems on the market and came up with the five best options for apartment dwellers
+Just for our renter readers (and some of our staff members), we sorted through a bunch of security systems on the market and came up with the best options for apartment-dwellers.

 |Provider||Monitoring price||Contract length||Details|

-*Unless you opt for a professional monitoring plan through MONI with a 3-year contract.
+*Unless you opt for a professional monitoring plan through Brinks with a 3-year contract.

 SimpliSafe was one of the first companies to offer no-contract DIY security.
 You can choose whether to pay month to month for professional system monitoring or rely on the system’s loud siren to scare off intruders.

-We ranked SimpliSafe best overall for renters precisely because it is indeed simple.
+We ranked SimpliSafe best overall for renters precisely because, like the name says, it’s simple.
 It’s super affordable, it’s easy to install, and it does its job.
 We like that SimpliSafe has transparent pricing and offers a full range of equipment so you can choose which components you want and leave the ones you don’t.

 What we don’t love is that you must subscribe to SimpliSafe’s top monitoring plan if you want to control the system from your phone.
-Providers like Nest and Abode give you mobile app access with or without a monitoring plan.
+Providers like Abode and Nest Secure give you mobile app access with or without a monitoring plan.